-NASUCA is an association of 44 consumer advocates in 40 states and the District of Columbia.
+NASUCA is an association of 61 consumer advocates in 45 states and the District of Columbia Barbados, Puerto Rico, and Jamaica.
 NASUCA’s members are designated by the laws of their respective jurisdictions to represent the interests of utility consumers before state and federal regulators and in the courts.

 The History of NASUCA

 In May 1979, 16 state consumer advocate office representatives met in Columbus, Ohio to establish the National Association of State Utility Consumer Advocates (NASUCA).
 The founders established NASUCA for agencies designated by state law to act as independent ratepayer advocates.
 The purpose was to provide a forum to exchange ideas, improve consumer representation at the state and federal levels, and encourage greater consumer participation in the regulatory process.

 The history of state utility consumer advocacy began in the 1970’s, when state agencies were created by state legislatures after natural gas and electric prices were driven up by the energy crises of the 1970’s.
 Since the 1970’s and early 1980’s, the role of the state advocates was to challenge proposed rate increases by the electric, natural gas, telephone and water monopolies.
 This role was carried out largely by intervening in formal, economic regulatory cases before public utility commissions.
 In the 1990’s and into the 21 st century, the state advocates have been at the forefront of protecting consumers during the ongoing transition from monopolies to less regulated markets in which utilities and other firms increasingly compete with one another.
 Today, as the trend for competition and industry deregulation continues, state consumer advocates shift their focus to consumer protection issues, such as service quality, reliability, and price stability.